leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ## Disclaimer

-The code and scripts provided herein are for informational and educational purposes only.
+The code and scripts provided herein are for educational purposes only.
 By using this code, you acknowledge and agree to the following terms:
   1. Use at Your Own Risk: The authors and contributors of this code are not responsible for any damages, losses, or issues that may arise from its use.
 You use this code at your own risk.
   2. Outdated or Incompatible: The code may be outdated or incompatible with your specific version of software, device, or environment.
 It is your responsibility to ensure that the code is appropriate for your particular circumstances.
   3. Technical Knowledge Required: This code is intended for individuals with a reasonable level of technical knowledge.
 You should only use this code if you are confident in your ability to understand and troubleshoot any potential issues.